Moldavian campaign (1574): Campaign

+The Moldavians and Zaporozhian Cossacks achieved success at the Battle of Jiliște, capturing Kara Mustafa Pasha and transporting him to Warsaw as a captive.
 As Ioan advanced near the Danube, threatening the villages and towns along the river, the Ottoman Empire mobilized forces from the Danube region, as well as troops from Wallachia, Transylvania, and the Crimean Khanate.
 The campaign was planned to encircle the Moldavian army from the north and south, cutting off escape routes from Moldavia.
 The Transylvanian Voivode was to bring his soldiers and cannons to Hotin, where he would join the troops led by the Bender Sanjak-bey to block the route to Poland.
 Command of these forces was given to Crimean Khan Devlet I Giray.
 Approximately 38,000 soldiers gathered at Hotin.
 To prepare for a potential siege in case Ioan retreated to a fortress, siege equipment was also dispatched via Ottoman galleys.

 To the south, about 35,000 soldiers from the Silistra province and the districts of Köstendil, Nikopol, Alaca Hisar, and Vulçitrin assembled.
 The Wallachian Voivode was ordered to wait at Çokaniş ("Ciorâşti") on the Wallachian-Moldavian border.
 Additionally, 1,500 riflemen and 25 artillery pieces were sent from Istanbul.
 This army was commanded by Sinan Pasha.

 In response, Ioan launched a preemptive strike, sending a force led by Polish Hetman Osztroczki to attack the Bender fortress, which was only lightly defended by an Ottoman garrison.
 Taking advantage of the Crimean army's delayed arrival, this force also plundered Akkerman.
 (Akkerman had been annexed by the Ottomans under Bayezid II in 1484, and Bender by Suleiman the Magnificent in 1538 as former Moldavian territories.)
 On June 10, 1574, during the Battle of the Kartal Plain, the Moldavian army was defeated following a northern assault by Crimean cavalry.
 Ioan, accompanied by 200-300 soldiers, sought refuge in Focșani but was surrounded by the Ottoman army in a forest and captured.
 He was executed after being taken into custody.